Learn More About Princeton Students

 - An entering freshman class usually numbers around 1,300 with students coming from all parts of the United States and from more than 100 countries.

 - Princeton offers two bachelor’s degrees: a bachelor of arts (A.B.) and a bachelor of science in engineering (B.S.E.).

-- Undergraduate students may choose from among 34 majors, or an independent concentration, and participate in 40 special programs, many of them interdisciplinary or interdepartmental.
+- Undergraduate students may choose from among 37 concentrations (majors), or an independent concentration, and participate in more than 40 special programs, many of them interdisciplinary or interdepartmental.